kensanata/just-halberds/Knives.md

 ## Opponents

 All other chapters in this book are intended for the referee.
-So for you!
+These chapters are for you!

 People can be depicted with the well-known six attributes.
 You may choose these freely (the average is 7) or roll them (2d6).
 Talents are